yanolab/oasis/README.md

 How to Install
 --------------
-If you can use stable version of oasis, run the following command.

-    $ pip install oasis

 You want to use latest version, you can use git clone from github.com.

     $ git clone https://github.com/yanolab/oasis.git